sabirove/codec/README.md

     public EncoderStream<T> wrap(OutputStream os);
     public DecoderStream<T> wrap(InputStream is);
 ```
-These wrap provided `java.io` streams with
+These wrap corresponding `java.io` streams with
 [EncoderStream](src/main/java/sabirove/codec/EncoderStream.java)/[DecoderStream](src/main/java/sabirove/codec/DecoderStream.java)
 which are a pair of light wrappers used to execute reads and writes against the underlying streams in a straightforward fashion: